-Shock Treatment: Michael Haneke’s The Seventh Continent (’89, Kino) and Lars von Trier’s Manderlay (’06, IFC Films)by Matt Peterson
+Shock Treatment: Michael Haneke’s The Seventh Continent (’89, Kino) and Lars von Trier’s Manderlay (’06, IFC Films)

 Michael Haneke debuted with 1989’s The Seventh Continent, and he came out swinging.
 The beginning of a trilogy once described by the director as a reflection on “the progressive emotional glaciation of Austria,” Continent features a style fully formed.
 With a cold, static, and judgmental frame, Haneke dares to be boring, employing long takes detailing the monotonous protocol of bourgeois daily existence.
 Rarely has the banality of middle class family life been presented as this brutal and inhuman.
 Haneke’s loaded presentation of this ostensibly ordered universe possesses an ominous menace comparable to Roman Polanski at his best.

 Michael Haneke draws inspiration from the ascetic naturalism of Robert Bresson; from Michelangelo Antonioni’s cold and distanced presentation of characters, but without his eye for beauty; and from the control and political weight of Jean-Luc Godard’s mid-late ’60s abstraction, but without his eye for color or his fetishizing of beautiful women.
 Anything these filmmakers provided that might distract from tension, Haneke decisively rejects.
 Haneke’s mise en scene is confrontational, oppressive, and sterile, though not without its own sardonic grin.
 Undoubtedly influenced by Bertolt Brecht, both in his approach to craft as well as his inherent political agenda (epater le bourgeois!), Haneke’s most apparent gift as a filmmaker is his mastery of pacing.